-The notion of human rights has become central to global politics today.
-It is not a single subject but a broad field of potential investigation: this intensive seminar provides a multi-disciplinary introduction to the topic, critically examining the politics of human rights, their contentious nature and uneven global implementation.
-Throughout, the focus will be on practical issues and the contested politics of human rights in action through a range of topical case studies.
-Students will evaluate key debates about the politics and morality of human rights, analyze and explore the theoretical foundations of human rights concepts and topical issues relating to human rights from a variety of global, regional and local perspectives.
-The course critically examines the history and development of concepts of human rights and the philosophies underpinning them, as well as current frameworks of international human rights law and the relationship among current debates in human rights, political power and social injustice.
-Topics to be covered will include human rights and international relations; humanitarian intervention and the responsibility to protect; postcolonial and feminist critiques of human rights; the intersection of human rights with gender, sexuality, ethnicity and class; the relationship between human and civil rights; women’s, children’s and indigenous peoples'; rights; and the practical implementation and enforcement of human rights.
+This intensive seminar will focus on practical issues surrounding human rights.
+Students will examine politics and morality of human rights; analyze the theoretical foundations and development of human rights concepts, and the philosophies underpinning them; investigate frameworks of international human rights law; and explore London as a global centre for human rights advocacy, practice, and activism.
+Topics will include human rights and international relations; humanitarian intervention and the responsibility to protect; postcolonial and feminist critiques of human rights; the intersection of human rights with gender, sexuality, ethnicity, and class; the relationship between human and civil rights; women’s, children’s and indigenous peoples’ rights; and the practical implementation and enforcement of human rights.

-This course will look at some key theories of popular culture, and include case studies of selected examples from the British Isles since 1945.
-The main aim will be to enable students to think independently about this topic.
-It will compare British and American experiences of popular culture, the differences, similarities and cross-influences.
+This course will explore theories of popular culture from the British Isles, from 1945 through to the present day.
+Students will compare British and American experiences of popular culture, the differences, similarities, and cross-influences; examine countercultures and subcultures in Britain; explore their connections to music and political movements; develop an understanding of cultures that are based on ethnicity and sexuality, as well as concerns around diversity and related hate crime; and visit urban environments that will help contextualize these subcultures both historically and politically.
 This course is available both as a semester and a four-week summer intensive.
 Please note that the syllabus is for the full semester program.
 The syllabus for the four-week summer intensive is currently under development and will be available soon.